Isaiah 53: Gospels and Acts

-The first recorded words of Jesus in the Gospel of Mark, believed by many to be the earliest Gospel, are the following: "The time is fulfilled, and the kingdom of God is at hand; repent and believe in the gospel (euangelion, εὐαγγέλιον)" (Mark 1:15).
-Biblical scholars often point to Isaiah 52:7 as the background to Jesus' proclamation.
+The first recorded words of Jesus in the Gospel of Mark, believed by many to be the earliest gospel, are the following: "The time is fulfilled, and the kingdom of God is at hand; repent and believe in the gospel (euangelion, εὐαγγέλιον)" (Mark 1:15).
+Biblical scholars often point to Isaiah 52:7 as the background to Jesus's proclamation.
 The Isaiah passage speaks of a messenger who would bring "good news" (LXX: euangelion) of God's kingdom and the announcement of salvation (Heb: yeshuah).
 Jesus (Heb: Yeshua) identifies himself as both the messenger of Isaiah 52:7 and the suffering servant of Isaiah 53, a linkage that was not unique in Judaism.
-Craig Evans cites multiple sources that link the "good news" of Isaiah 52:7 with the "report" of Isaiah 53:1 (DSS, Targum, Paul, Peter).
-Thus there is good reason to conjecture that whenever the New Testament authors speak of "the gospel" or "good news," it is a reference to Isaiah 53 as they saw it fulfilled in the life, death, and resurrection of Jesus (i.e. Acts 8:35).
+Craig A. Evans cites multiple sources that link the "good news" of Isaiah 52:7 with the "report" of Isaiah 53:1 (DSS, Targum, Paul, Peter).
+Thus there is good reason to conjecture that whenever the New Testament authors speak of "the gospel" or "good news," it is a reference to Isaiah 53 as they saw it fulfilled in the life, death, and resurrection of Jesus (i.e., Acts 8:35).
 The New Testament authors refer to the "good news" (euangelion) 76 times.

 Jesus directly quotes and applies Isaiah 53:12 to himself in Luke 22:37.
 Mark 10:45, quoted above, is not a direct quotation of Isaiah 53, but alludes to it with the theme of serving "many" through death.
-These two passages provide examples of Jesus' self-understanding as the servant of Isaiah 53.
+These two passages provide examples of Jesus's self-understanding as the servant of Isaiah 53.

 Several other passages in the Gospels and Acts apply the chapter to Jesus, but not through his own lips.
 Matthew comments on Jesus's miracles in healing his fellow Israelites, saying that such miracles were a fulfillment of Isaiah 53:4 (Matthew 8:17).
-A prominent place is given to the chapter in Acts 8:26-40, where an Ethiopian eunuch reads the chapter in the Septuagint and asks Philip, "About whom, I ask you, does the prophet say this, about himself or about someone else?"
+A prominent place is given to the chapter in Acts 8:26–40, where an Ethiopian eunuch reads the chapter in the Septuagint and asks Philip, "About whom, I ask you, does the prophet say this, about himself or about someone else?"
 (Acts 8:34, ESV).
 Without elaboration, Acts continues, "Then Philip opened his mouth, and beginning with this Scripture he told him the good news about Jesus" (Acts 8:35, ESV).
 I. Howard Marshall commented as follows on Philip's response: It "implies that even by this early date [30s CE] the recognition that the job description in Isa.
 53 fit Jesus, and only Jesus, was current among Christians."